ChongJun123/MM-model/README.md

     * Ensure it saves into 'micro' folder for training dataset and 'micro2' for testing dataset

 ## Main_model
+Trains and test models based on select region.
+Select region in second cell.

 Run all codes in the notebook.

 Results can be viewed in the final cell.